Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?: General Discussion

+First, a common practice is to exclude participants with a good direct task sensitivity.
+The researchers' motivation here is to avoid including the subset of participants who are consciously aware of the masked stimuli.
+However, this practice bears the problem of regression to the mean \cite{barnett2004regression,schmidt2015invisible,shanks2017regressive}.
+Thus, this practice is biased towards finding a smaller sensitivity in the direct task and thus biased towards finding an \ITA{} even if there is none.
+Several studies in our reanalysis have this problem \cite{finkbeiner2011subliminal,mattler2003priming,Pessiglione_etal_07,sumner2008mask,van2010unconscious}.
+This can explain why these studies produced some of the largest differences in our reanalysis in Figure~\ref{fig:reanalysis}.

+Second, in some experimental procedures participants have to respond to the target stimulus (indirect task) first and only then respond to the masked stimulus (direct task) all within the same trial (see \citeNP{Finkbeiner_Palermo_09,peremen2014conscious}).
+Because the cognitive impact of a masked stimulus decays quickly after $300$~ms \cite{mattler2005inhibition,wolfe1999inattentional}, this procedure makes the direct task more difficult.
+Participants have to memorize the masked stimulus while performing the indirect task until they can give a direct task response.
+This may decrease the direct task sensitivity due to the additional difficulty, which can produce misleading \ITA{} results.
+It is somewhat impressive that, even under these favorable circumstances, none of these reanalyzed studies provide consistent evidence for an \ITA{}.

+Nevertheless, our results do not necessarily rule out the possibility that \ITAs{} exist in some cases.
+But the existence of an \ITA{} may depend on the particular task and stimuli used.
+It might not be as ubiquitous as previously thought.
+Albeit the long standing request to use the same metric for both tasks \cite{Reingold_Merikle_88} has often been ignored, there are some studies that provide evidence for an \ITA{} using the appropriate analysis.
+For example, the setting of \citeA{Schmidt_02}---color stimuli served as primes and targets---found a distinct \ITA{} result.
+Another example is the study by \citeA{kunst1980affective} using geometric shapes \cite<but see also>{de2013exposure,seamon1983affective}.

-Therefore, we do not claim that there were never \ITAs{} and that there were never instances of better sensitivity in the indirect task than in the direct task (and consequently maybe superior and independent unconscious processing).
+Therefore, we do not claim that there are no instances in which an \ITA{} exists.
 Such a claim would be far beyond the scope of a single scientific study.
-But we do claim that one of the most prevalent methods in the wide research area of unconscious priming is fundamentally flawed and that this flaw affects and potentially invalidates many studies.
+But we do claim that one of the most prevalent methods in the wide research area of unconscious priming is fundamentally flawed.
+This flaw affects and potentially invalidates interpretations of many studies.
+As a consequence, the field has to reassess the situation of \ITAs{} by applying the appropriate analysis to substantiate or refute previously made claims.

+In deriving our appropriate methods, we have chosen strategies that favored finding an \ITA{}.
+That is, we have followed the benefit-of-the-doubt approach to increase the chances of confirming an \ITA{}.
+From such an approach, one would have expected clear evidence for an \ITA{} in each of the reanalyzed studies.
+But since we nevertheless did not find consistent evidence for \ITAs{}, having followed the benefit-of-the-doubt approach makes our arguments even stronger.